top of page

 Complying with Privacy Laws

 All information in an organization needs to have a predictable end of life.
 Every organization should have a Records Retention Schedule that is compliant with laws and regulations dictating how long a record must be retained and reflects the business value of the record.
 Even if the information doesn’t rise to the level of record, it should also have a policy on when it must be disposed of.
 Given the new privacy laws around the world, it is essential that organizations keep retention and disposal rules current with laws, regulations, and business needs.
-On a regular basis, organizations need to conduct business profiles to identify new lines of business, a new technology that is creating new information, use of biometrics, secondary use of information in AI or BI projects, new revenue streams related to selling data, new jurisdictions they have entered, etc. Business activities change often in today fast moving world, and companies need to keep policies aligned proactively.
+On a regular basis, organizations need to conduct business profiles to identify new lines of business, new technology that is creating new information, use of biometrics, secondary use of information in AI or BI projects, new revenue streams related to selling data, new jurisdictions they have entered, etc. Business activities change often in today fast moving world, and companies need to keep policies aligned proactively.

 Kahn has decades of experience in developing simplified, big-bucket record retention schedules and information governance policies.
 Give us a call if you want to talk about updating your record retention schedule or policies.